 Social proof is the key to giving your brand credibility.
 There’s a reason we’re willing to queue outside restaurants for hours on end – the queue itself seems like a pretty good indication about the quality of the food.

 Likewise, a strong testimonial or high-profile brand logo on a prospective supplier’s site will impress me pretty easily.

 Proving your worth on your site is simply this.
 And there are a few ways to do it throughout your entire site: testimonials, case studies, number of shares, social stream or ticker, blogs or articles, or live numbers of customers/sales/viewers will all do the trick.
 Just don’t plonk it all on your homepage.

-If you’re keen to give it a shot, follow these steps and remember to measure your before and after visitor-to-lead conversion rates.
+If you want to ensure you cover all the b2b homepage best practices for copy that converts, follow these steps and remember to measure your before and after visitor-to-lead conversion rates.

 - Provide the next logical CTA

 Then, live happily ever after in homepage heaven.